travisrmetz/w251-project/README.md

 The steps above can be automated further as needed.
 Multiple instances of the image generator container can be run on the same server to speed the process.

-We wrote Python code to automate script generation based on a YAML input file.

 *[Return to contents](#Contents)*

 ## 4.0 Experimental Results